-Edward Odell, CAIO is the great-great grandson of Caleb Sherwood Odell, one of the founders of this firm.
-Edward began working with pipe organs from a very young age, accompanying his father and uncle on service calls around the New York metropolitan area.
+Edward Odell is the great-great grandson of Caleb Sherwood Odell, one of the founders of this firm.
+Edward began working with pipe organs from a very young age, accompanying his father and uncle on service calls around the New York metropolitan area in the 1970s.

-In the pursuit of a lifelong goal, Edward returned to organbuilding after attending Auburn University.
-He was hired by Austin Organs, Inc., of Hartford, Connecticut in 1996.
+Edward returned to organbuilding after attending Auburn University.
+He was hired by Austin Organs, Inc., of Hartford, Connecticut in 1995.
 After working in most of the company's major departments, he was promoted to Foreman in 1999.
 He played a key role in several notable projects and participated in the construction of many landmark Austin instruments.

-A dedicated professional who has been active in the American Institute of Organbuilders for over 15 years, Edward holds AIO membership in at the Colleague level.
-Valuing the importance of organ building pedagogy, as a volunteer Edward has contributed significantly to the organization's activities.
-These efforts include acting as 2004 National Convention Chair, hosting two educational seminars at the Odell shop and 12 years of service to the AIO Education Committee.
+Edward has been active in the American Institute of Organbuilders since the late 1990s.
+He attained professional certification at the Colleague level in 2007.
+As an AIO volunteer, Edward has contributed significantly to the organization's activities.
+These efforts included acting as 2004 National Convention Chair, hosting two educational seminars and twelve years of service to the AIO Education Committee.
 Edward also worked on the AIO Outreach Committee from 2005 to 2012.

 Edward is married to Susan Bridgewater Odell, an Architect and Senior Associate at Paul B. Bailey in New Haven.
 They live together in East Haddam, Connecticut and have been active both as volunteers in town government and the local Episcopal community.